Boris Becker ‘acted dishonestly’ when he failed to hand over trophies, jury told

 “There is a consistent policy throughout the history of bankruptcy legislation, which goes back hundreds of years, that bankrupts who play the system, act in bad faith, should be punished and that, in short is what the prosecution say Mr Becker did here,” she said.

-Becker, who is on bail, denies all 24 charges, which comprise nine counts of failing to deliver up trophies and other awards; seven counts of concealing property totalling more than 1.5 million euros; five counts of failing to disclose estate, including the properties in Germany and London, shares and a bank account; two of removal of property amounting to almost 500,000 euros and one of concealing 825,000 euros of debt.
+Becker, who is on bail, denies all 24 charges, which include nine counts of failing to deliver up trophies and other awards, seven counts of concealing property, five counts of failing to disclose estate, two of removal of property and one of concealing debt.

 The prosecutor told jurors the case is about bankruptcy and that their “hearts may have sunk” when they were read the indictment.